 Psi Chi is an international honor society whose purpose is to encourage, stimulate, and maintain excellence in scholarship of the individual members in all fields, particularly in psychology and to advance the science of psychology.
 The mission of Psi Chi is to produce well-educated, ethical, and socially responsible members committed to contributing to the science and profession of psychology and to society in general.

 The Scripps Quest Scholars wish to encourage first-generation and/or low-income students to graduate successfully from Scripps College by creating a singular place where officially recognized Quest Scholars–along with their allies–can navigate educational, professional, and personal growth opportunities.
 This club is open to Scripps Students affiliated with QuestBridge, low-income students, and first-generation communities on campus.

 The function of SAS is to liaise between the student body and the administration, faculty, and the Board of Trustees of Scripps College.
 SAS plans a variety of programs and activities, funds clubs and organizations, and serves as an advocate for student needs and concerns in an effort to improve student life on and off campus.

 We bake and sell challah bread to raise money for nonprofits advancing food justice each semester.
 Our group of managers engage in advocacy and activism, address humanitarian issues, and learn about the Jewish traditions of Tzedakah (charity) and Tikkun Olam (repairing the world).

-The purpose of the Scripps Code is to build a community of students interested, minoring, and majoring in computer science at the 5Cs.
-We are hoping to build a personal and professional network for students to utilize during and after their Scripps academic careers.
+The purpose of the Scripps Code is to support a community of students interested, minoring, and majoring in computer science at the 5Cs.
+Our goal is to build a personal and professional network for students to utilize before, during, and after their Scripps academic careers.

 Scripps College Journal